cannlytics/cannlytics/docs/developers/dev/data.md

 ## Testing a Dataset <a name="testing"></a>

-You can create dummy data for te dataset with:
+You can create dummy data for the dataset with:

 ```
 datasets-cli dummy_data datasets/<your-dataset-folder> --auto_generate